zlsa/spacex-reddit-wiki/README.md

 This repository is split into two main sections.
 The `source` directory contains all the metadata and content that you should add to and make changes in.
 The `output` directory contains the distributable Wiki & FAQ, and is included for sharing & distribution purposes only.
 You should not edit this directory as your changes will not be accepted and will be overwritten.
 You can autogenerate the `output` directory yourself by running `node generate.js` from Terminal on a Mac/Linux machine, or Command Prompt on a Windows machine, provided you have [Node.js](https://nodejs.org) installed.

-Within the `source` directory, you will find the `faq-questions` directory, where each question has its own markdown file.
+Within the `source` directory, you will find the `faq` directory, where each question has its own markdown file.
 To add a new question to the FAQ, please create a file with the question title as the filename.
-Be sure to include the snippet of JSON that other questions include:
+Be sure to include the snippet of JSON that other source files include:

     {
-        "type":"question",
+        "type":"question|page",         // String.
-        "categories": ["foo", "bar"]
+        "categories": ["foo", "bar"]    // String[].
+Only applicable to questions.
+        "url": "baz"                    // String.
+Only applicable to pages.
     }

-This identifier helps the automated script determine where the question should be placed.
+This identifier helps the automated script determine where questions should be placed within the FAQ, and where pages should be placed within the Wiki.
 The `categories` array should represent a list of pages that the question fits under in the FAQ.
+The `url` string contains the location for a page within the wiki.
+Do not prefix this with a leading slash.

 ### Contact Others